McCarthy dings omnibus ‘pet projects’ in lengthy speech

 House rules limit speaking time for members during debate, but party leaders are generally permitted to speak for as long as they want on the floor.
 That so-called “magic minute” is often used for leaders to make a point or take a stand about legislation.

-Friday marked McCarthy’s fifth-longest floor speech, coming in behind a marathon 8-and-a-half-hour speech against the “Build Back Better” bill last year, a 50-minute speech against the Inflation Reduction Act in August, and a 28-minute speech opposing a domestic chip manufacturing and scientific research funding bill in July.
+Friday marked McCarthy’s fifth-longest floor speech, coming in behind a marathon 8 1/2-hour speech against the “Build Back Better” bill last year, a 50-minute speech against the Inflation Reduction Act in August, and a 28-minute speech opposing a domestic chip manufacturing and scientific research funding bill in July.

 The chamber was mostly empty for McCarthy’s speech, with more than half of the members filing paperwork to vote by proxy ahead of the Christmas holiday and a massive winter storm spanning much of the country.
 But several GOP members sat directly behind McCarthy in view of the camera for the speech, including Reps.
 Kelly Armstrong (N.D.), Tim Burchett (Tenn.), Stephanie Bice (Okla.) and Andrew Clyde (Ga.).